PROJECTS 'IN MOTION'

 NARRATIVE:

-Once the design is finalized and approved, the project will proceed into the construction phase, pending funding and permitting.
-This phase will include site preparation, grading, base installation, surfacing, line painting, fencing, equipment installation, and any planned landscaping or site improvements.
+Contract award to be expected in March of 2026.
+The construction phase will include site preparation, grading, base installation, surfacing, line painting, fencing, equipment installation, and any planned landscaping or site improvements.

 PROJECT NAME: